khaldoun-xyz/standard/docs/architecture.md

 Khaldoun as an organisation relies on a series of building blocks in order to scale.

-- A deployment environment (Digital Ocean droplets configured via Terraform), and standardised IT components (Gtihub Actions, Sentry).
+- A deployment environment (Digital Ocean droplets configured via Terraform), and standardised IT components (webhooks, Github Actions, Sentry).
 - A [process library](/docs/processes.md) and a
   [process recertification process](/docs/processes.md#certify-processes).
 - An event listener that receives webhooks.
 We do not have a strong solution yet.